realead/asmeter/README.md

 With  `4` - number of bytes in the executables per instruction, `0.35` nanoseconds per instruction.

+#### More than one instruction

+It is possible to put more than one instruction into the loop, e.g.

+    for(outer_loop=0; outer_loop<NO;outer_loop++){
+        instruction 1  #first call
+        instruction 2
+        instruction 1  #second call
+        instruction 2
+        ...
+        instruction 1  #NI-th call
+        instruction 2
+    }

+For this call your instructions with separator `S`, e.g.:

+    sh analyse_instruction.sh "mov %rax, %rbx S mov %rbx, %rdx" 1000 100

 ## Conclusions

 #### Meanings of running times